Ofekdavid21/project/README.md

 # The code simulates a sudoku game.
-# The project written by me in C.
+# The project written in C.